 If you are ever discriminated against based on a disability, you can file an ADA (Americans with Disabilities Act) complaint with the U.S. Department of Justice.

 If you need to take time off work due to ALS, the Family and Medical Leave Act requires businesses with at least 50 employees to offer at least 12 weeks of unpaid leave to deal with a serious illness.
 This law applies both to the person with the illness and to any family member who needs time off to help care for them.

 If you become unable to work due to ALS symptoms, you may be eligible for disability benefits from your employer or from private disability insurance, if you have it.

 You may also be eligible for Social Security Disability benefits.
 There is usually a five-month waiting period for Social Security Disability, and you can’t apply until after you leave your job due to disability.

 When you apply for Social Security Disability, you are also screened for Supplemental Security Income (SSI).
 SSI is designed to help people who are disabled and who have low income.
 It is added to whatever other benefits or income you have to make sure you earn enough to live off of.
 People who qualify for SSI may also be eligible for food stamps and government-provided health insurance.

 If you are deemed eligible for SSI, ask whether you can get a “Presumptive Disability Decision.”
 A Presumptive Disability Decision could help you get benefits more quickly.

-There are several legal documents that everyone (not just ALS patients) may find helpful for planning how finances and health care are handled after they are no longer able to manage such things themselves.
+There are several legal documents that everyone may find helpful for planning how to manage finances and health care.
+They are especially helpful for your loved one after they are no longer able to manage these things themselves.